elabftw/elabimg/README.md

 * Nginx webserver
 * PHP-FPM service
-* Cron daemon to execute recurrent tasks
+* Cron daemon to execute recurrent tasks (sending notifications)

 These services are managed by s6-overlay and are all customized for running eLabFTW.